gbif/geocode/geocode-ws/README.md

 No credentials are hardcoded.
 You can provide credentials in one of multiple ways:

-For these two remember not to check your changes in:
- - Change the src/resources/mybatis.properties file
- - Change the src/resources/mybatis-config.xml file
+ - Change the src/resources/geocode.properties file

  - Provide the connection details on the command line while running Maven:
     ```-Dgeocode-ws.url=<url> -Dgeocode-ws.username=<user> -Dgeocode-ws.password=<password>```